First of all, what is a thaumatrope?

 - Glue stick

-- Drinking straw (We found that a sturdy paper straw works best.)
+- Drinking straw (We found that a sturdy paper straw works best – similar to these.)

 - White paint pen (optional)